liuliu-dev/CommitGraph/README.md

 ## Overview

 The Commit Graph package is a React component suite designed to visualize commit graphs in an interactive and informative way.
 It showcases commit history within a repository with support for infinite scroll loading.
+See [this post](https://www.dolthub.com/blog/2024-08-07-drawing-a-commit-graph/) for the implementation details.

-`CommitGraph` is utilized by platforms like [DoltHub](https://www.dolthub.com/repositories/dolthub/transparency-in-pricing/commits/main/graph) to visualize database commit log histories.
+`CommitGraph` is utilized by platforms like [DoltHub](https://www.dolthub.com) to visualize database commit log histories.

 ## Demo